MTN-Group/MoMoAPIs_Php_sdk/docs/Collection/GetAccountBalance.readme.md

 # Get the account balance in the sandbox environment

-1. `getAccountBalance() create a GET request to end point /v1_0/account/balance and get the  balance of the account in the sandbox environment.`
+1. `getAccountBalance(sCollectionSubKey, $targetEnvironment) create a GET request to end point /v1_0/account/balance and get the  balance of the account in the sandbox environment.`

 > `End user will get result as 200 OK with account balace and currency details.`